 The Company's operations are subject to legislation, regulations, codes of conduct and general recommendations in the jurisdictions in which it operates and in relation to the products it markets and sells.
 As a Swedish bank, the Company is subject to supervision by the Swedish FSA with regard to, among other things, capital adequacy and liquidity as well as rules on internal governance and control.
 In addition, the Swedish Consumer Agency (Sw.
 Konsumentverket) safeguard the interests of consumers in Sweden and monitor consumer interests within the EU, and the Swedish Data Protection Authority (Sw.
 Datainspektionen) works to protect individuals' privacy.
-As a result of conducting operations through a branch in Norway, Norwegian regulators, data protection agencis, consumer agencies and councils have jurisdiction over certain aspects of the Company's business, including marketing and selling practices, advertising, transfer pricing aspects, general terms of business and legal debt collection operations.
+As a result of conducting operations through a branch in Norway, Norwegian regulators, data protection agencies, consumer agencies and councils have jurisdiction over certain aspects of the Company's business, including marketing and selling practices, advertising, transfer pricing aspects, general terms of business and legal debt collection operations.
 Further, the Company holds an authorisation to mediate insurances and offers payment protection insurances ("PPI") to its personal loan customers in Sweden, which cover the customers' interest costs in the event of unemployment or sick leave.
-Such insurance mediation subjects the Company to insurance related law and regulations, including the Swedish Insurance Mediation Act (Sw. lag (2005:405) om försäkringsförmedling), as well as the Swedish FSA's supervision of insurance providers and mediators, and there is a risk that the Company is considered not to have complied, or in the future does not comply, with applicable insurance related laws and regulations.
-There is a risk that failure to comply with applicable laws and regulations subjects the Company to monetary fines and other penalties which will have an adverse effect on the Company's reputation, business, financial condition and results of operations.
+In relation to equity release mortgages, the Company is also a tied insurance intermediator for a supplementary insurance in addition to the traditional homeowner's insurance required for all borrowers.
+Such insurance mediation subjects the Company to insurancerelated laws and regulations, such as the Swedish insurance distribution act (2018:1219) (the "IDA"), which implements the Directive (EU) 2016/97 of the European Parliament and of the Council of 20 January 2016 on insurance distribution and which regulates the way insurance products may be designed and sold both by insurance intermediaries and directly by insurance undertakings.
+The IDA is applicable to the Company's insurance distribution and the Company, as a tied insurance intermediary of PPI, is subject to the supervision of the Swedish FSA.
+Failure to comply with the IDA exposes the Company and its members of management to sanctions by the Swedish FSA in the form of monetary fines, orders to cease the conduct and a withdrawal of registration, which could adversely affect the Company's business, financial condition and result of operations.
+There is also a risk that failure to comply with other applicable laws and regulations would subject the Company to monetary fines and other penalties which will have an adverse effect on the Company's reputation, business, financial condition and results of operations.